The heteroclinic connection problem for general double-well potentials: Introduction

 \subsection{Motivation}

 The theory of phase transitions has led to the extensive study of singularly perturbed, non-convex energies of the form

-where $W$ is a nonnegative potential with multiple global minima.
-In the scalar case, this problem was studied by Modica \cite{modica} using De Giorgi's notion of $\Gamma$-convergence (see also \cite{alberti} and the references therein).
-In the vectorial case of two global minima, that is when (\ref{eqass1})-(\ref{eqinf}) hold, the $\Gamma$-limit of this energy was studied in \cite{barroscoFosec}, \cite{fonsecaTartarEdin}.
+where $W$ is a nonnegative potential with a finite number of global minima; usually these are assumed to be nondegenerate, and that $W$ is coercive at infinity or at least that In the scalar case, this problem was studied by Modica \cite{modica} using De Giorgi's notion of $\Gamma$-convergence (see also \cite{alberti,braides} and the references therein).
+In the vectorial case of two global minima, that is when (\ref{eqass1}) and (\ref{eqinf}) hold, the $\Gamma$-limit of this energy was studied in \cite{barroscoFosec}, \cite{fonsecaTartarEdin} (for a thorough discussion around condition (\ref{eqinf}) in this context, we refer to \cite{leonESaiM}).
 The case where $W$ has more than two wells was considered in \cite{baldo} (see also \cite{sternberg}).
 In this context, the heteroclinic connections determine the interfacial energy.

 In parallel, the interest in the heteroclinic connection problem stems also from the study of the vectorial Allen-Cahn equation that models multi-phase transitions (see \cite{alamaGui}, \cite{alberti}, \cite{alesio}, \cite{alikakosIndiana}, \cite{bethuel}, \cite{bgs}, and the references therein).
 Loosely speaking, the heteroclinic connections are expected to describe the way in which the solutions to the multi-dimensional parabolic system